Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Track the right metrics: Pair CPH with time-to-fill, quality-of-hire, and retention to ensure savings don’t compromise performance.

-How to Calculate Cost-Per-Hire Accurately
+How to Calculate Cost-Per-Hire Accurately?

 1. Define your measurement period